Fractures of the Orbit in Children

 - Decreased eye movement

-The symptoms of this condition may seem like symptoms of other health problems.
-Have your child see his or her healthcare provider for a diagnosis.
+The symptoms of this condition may seem like symptoms of other conditions.
+Have your child see their healthcare provider for a diagnosis.

 How is an orbital fracture diagnosed in a child?